viksit/keyframe/docs/quickstart.rst

-Quickstart
+Python-Myra Quick Start
 ================================

 Myra's natural language APIs are the best way to build natural language understanding into your applications.
-To start with, you can identify user intents, and extract entities like names, cities, numbers and other user defined ones.
+With our tools, you can identify user intent and extract entities like names, cities, numbers and others.

-This quickstart will begin with signing you up for Myra, and will end with you utilizing our built in systems to extract meaning out of natural language.
+This document will review setting up Myra's dashboards and using our built-in demo models to extract structured data from natural language.

-If you've already signed up and downloaded an API key, you can jump to,
+If you've already signed up and downloaded an API key, you can:

 - Install the SDK
 - Use the demo models